aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

 PGUSER:        8 bytes
 ```

-You can use the [jq](https://github.com/stedolan/jq) to quickly decode the secret:
+You can use the [jq](https://github.com/stedolan/jq) to quickly decode the Secret:
 ```bash
 $ kubectl get secret pg-connection -o json | jq '.data | map_values(@base64d)'